 That said, glucose is the favoured fuel source for the brain and without it, cognitive function suffers.
 If you can’t concentrate, you're irritable and you have blurry focus, then it’s likely you need a meal, or a rest or both.
 Smith & Miles (1986a) found that human performance follows particular rhythms throughout the day and following these rhythms is important.
 This might explain why some people perform better in the evening rather than first thing in the morning.

 Our timing of meals and of what food those meals consist seems to be an important factor also.
 High, medium or low carbohydrate breakfasts do not improve performance according to a 1994 study by Lloyd, Green & Rogers (1994).
-However, they did find that mood was positively effected by the high carbohydrate breakfast.
+However, they did find that mood was positively affected by the high carbohydrate breakfast.
 Fatigue and restlessness were also positively affected.
-Interestingly, high carbohydrate lunches appear to have a negative impact on performance when compared to high fat meals, high protein, or no lunch at all.
+Interestingly, high carbohydrate lunches appear to have a negative impact on performance when compared to high-fat meals, high protein, or no lunch at all.
 These and other studies suggest that what foods we consume and the time of day we consume them has a significant impact on performance.

 Sleep & Performance

-Findings of studies on sleep have broadly established that the function of sleep for the brain and nervous system and the entire organism, is restorative .
-Research shows that your brain activity, alertness and cognitive performance suffers with only one night of sleep deprivation.
+Findings of studies on sleep have broadly established that the function of sleep for the brain and nervous system and the entire organism, is restorative.
+Research shows that your brain activity, alertness and cognitive performance suffers from only one night of sleep deprivation.
 Sleep is also a biological necessity not only for the brain but for the entire body.
 Any of us knows that trying to function through the day, even when work processes are well established in our behaviour, can be very difficult without adequate sleep.
 Productivity, efficiency and safety can all be compromised.

 From the point of view of performance at the highest level, Cotterill (2012) found that it is one of the most important factors in recovery, training and performance.
 Morin (2006) in a study on the psychological impact or insomnia, reported that the restorative nature of sleep is vital for coping ability, and adjustment to the physical, emotional and neurological stressors associated with daily work and other demands.